eeholmes/eeholmes.github.io/_pages/about.md

   - /about.html
 ---

+In October 2023, I took on a 3-year project as lead of <a href="https://www.fisheries.noaa.gov/science-data/open-science-noaa-fisheries">NMFS Open Science</a>, which is helping adoption of Open Science and Open Data practices across NOAA Fisheries as part of a larger data modernization effort.
+I am also co-organizer of the Inter-agency R User Group (federal agencies) and <a href="https://nmfs-openscapes.github.io/">NMFS Openscapes</a>.
+Since 2020, I have helped Openscapes lead Open Science team trainings at NOAA Fisheries across all our science centers and involving 300+ staff.
+Since 2018, I have also been involved in teaching data science in India with the Indian National Centre for Ocean Information Services (INCOIS) and International Training Centre for Operational Oceanography (ITCOocean).
+In September 2023, I taught a <a href="https://hackweek-itcoocean.github.io/2023-Cloudbook/">course and hackweek</a> at ITCOocean on using ocean remote-sensing data for fisheries management and research in the Indian Ocean and Bay of Bengal.

 Most of my research is on [GitHub](https://github.com/eeholmes) and organized into the following organizations:

 * Time series analysis [atsa-es](https://atsa-es.github.io)